Dual-Path Checkout Migration

 To ensure the migration wasn't just a "lift and shift," I led a discovery phase to identify exactly where users were dropping off.

-Benchmarking: Audited checkout patterns from Shopify, Nike, Amazon etc.
+I first audited checkout patterns from Shopify, Nike, Amazon etc.

 SOLUTION